-A payment aggregator is defined as a third-party payment service provider (PSP) that processes transactions for their users’ sub-accounts through a single major merchant account.
+A payment aggregator is defined as a third-party payment service provider (PSP) that processes transactions for their users’ sub-accounts through a single major internet merchant account.
 This model allows businesses to start their e-commerce easily without the inconvenience of handling separate integrations for each payment mode.
 By registering with a single aggregator, a merchant gains immediate access to multiple channels — credit and debit cards, net banking, UPI, and bank transfers — without the need for separate accounts in different banks or providers.
+In some cases, aggregators and fintechs also use open banking APIs to access customer data or initiate payments directly, further simplifying integration.
 The aggregator acts as a central intermediary, enabling the funds movement through one single account and performing all back-end operations on behalf of the merchant.

 Payment Aggregator Examples

 Stripe, Razorpay, PayPal, Square, and India's RazorpayX or Cashfree are modern examples of aggregators.
-Paykassma is different from these, however, as it is a complete payment gateway that provides merchants with an immediate and secure connection to various methods, advanced risk management, and settlement in real time (T+0).
+Paykassma is different from these, however, as it is a complete solution in the meaning of payment gateway — providing merchants with an immediate and secure connection to various methods, advanced risk management, and settlement in real time (T+0).

 How Does a Payment Aggregator Work?

-In order to facilitate several modes — cards, wallets, or UPI — a firm would need to enter into individual agreements with every payment gateway or acquiring bank.
+In order to facilitate several modes — cards, wallets, or UPI — a firm would need to enter into individual agreements with every payment gateway or acquiring bank (see acquirer vs issuer for the distinction).
 This would be technically inconvenient and time-consuming.
 Aggregators simplify things by offering pre-integrations with several gateways.
 Instead of having its own MID, firms are sub-merchants to the parent MID of the aggregator.

 Whenever a payment is made by a customer, the aggregator settles the transaction on behalf of the sub-merchant by routing it through its own MID to the appropriate payment processor.
 Once the funds transfer is confirmed, the aggregator settles the funds into the account of the sub-merchant within a given time period.